 Infinity Ventures

 Infinity Ventures stands out for its focus on early-stage fintech startups.
 With a global reach, the firm prioritizes companies that aim to disrupt traditional financial systems.
 Their portfolio includes groundbreaking startups in payments, lending, and blockchain technology.
-Infinity Ventures is known for its hands-on approach, offering strategic guidance alongside funding to help startups scale effectively.
+Airwallex recently raised $150 million in late-stage funding to expand its global payment infrastructure, showcasing the type of innovative solutions Infinity Ventures supports.

 Better Tomorrow Ventures

 Better Tomorrow Ventures specializes in seed-stage investments, targeting fintech startups with bold visions.
 The firm’s founders bring deep industry expertise, enabling them to identify high-potential companies early in their journey.
 Their portfolio spans diverse sectors, including insurtech, regtech, and digital banking.
-Better Tomorrow Ventures is celebrated for fostering close partnerships with founders, ensuring they have the resources and mentorship needed to thrive.
+Better Tomorrow Ventures fosters close partnerships with founders, ensuring they have the resources and mentorship needed to thrive.

 The Fintech Fund